Prithwish10/Aucteria/README.md

 It has 3 microservices:
 * **Auth Service**

-  * This service helps us to handle authentication and authorization using **Auth0**.
+  * This service handles authentication and authorization using **Auth0**.
   * It will have an authorizer lambda function which will authorize the users using **Jason Web Token (JWT)**.
-  * We will also introduce the authorizet in our **API Gateway**, which means every request will be authorised using JWT.
+  * We will also introduce the authorizer in our **API Gateway**, which means every request will be authorised using JWT.
 This will ensure that our APIs are protected, and we also get to know the identity of the caller.

 * **Auction Service**:
-  * It will have 6 lambda functions, out of which 5 of them are used for CRUD operations, i.e., creating an auction, getting a single auction, placing a bid on an auction, and uploading an auction picture.
+  * It contains 6 lambda functions, out of which 5 of them are used for CRUD operations, i.e., creating an auction, getting a single auction, placing a bid on an auction, and uploading an auction picture.
   * For these 5 lambda functions request will come from the **API Gateway**.
   * When a user creates an auction, we'll process the auction by doing some validations, and we'll write the auction to the **DynamoDB** table.
   * The 6th lambda function that we have in this service is named as **processAuction**.